A collection of articles by our members.

-If you are really desperate to get an article into Miscellania Sensibilium, then send an email to ahdkaw at gmail dot com or bring it to the pub in a digital format.
+If you are really desperate to get an article into Miscellania Sensibilium, then utilise the contact details shown somewhere on this site.

 Please note: All articles, etc. within, are the sole ownership of the authors, if you do wish to reproduce these in any way, please provide a link back to this site and give the authors due credit.

 We don't like copyright but we do like respect.
 Thank you.

 Wish You Were Here

 Originally published: 26th June, 2000

 Limestone memories shift uneasily in my mind, reality seeping through their porous existence, changing them, mutating them into a more satisfying and aesthetic form for my present vantage point.
 Historians recreate the past to suit their purposes.
 We recreate our own past to suit our present.

 A slideshow of images, meanings rearranged until everything is so hazy that anything could be real.
 Are humans the first artificial intelligence?
 Our world is a dreamscape of meaning; constructs built around our desires and fears.
 Reality is a dirty word now; a cheap prize given away on low-budget game-shows - audience applauds on cue as the past is shuffled and then recreated to suit.
 A child's memory game - "What was on the tray"?
 Does it matter?
 What do we want to have been on the tray?
 Reality has become the equivalent of the cuddly toy on the conveyer belt.
 Always present, but it's hidden meaning only guessed at.
 Special mystery prize, secret holiday destination.